 We created this guide to help Washington State residents get Social Security disability benefits.

-What’s the Best Way to File for Washington Disability Benefits?
+What’s the Best Way to File for Disability in Washington State?

 You must file your SSI or SSDI claim in one of the following ways: